MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ssh-rsa **AAAAB3NzaC1yc2EAAAABIwAAAQEArjRPYcA1g7HJtt1My**... (long key) Highlight and copy the entire public key text.
 You can use your mouse or the keyboard shortcut Ctrl + Shift + C to copy it.

-if you can not copy in Git Bash , you can going to CMD , and paste this command :
+if you can not copy in Git Bash Terminal , you can go to CMD , and paste this command :

  - Copy & Paste in CMD :